amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 * **awslogs-group** - enter `[EnvironmentName]-monolith`

-*Note: The CloudFormation template created a [CloudWatch log group](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for each service prefixed with the EnvironmentName parameter you specified when launching the stack.
+*IMPORTANT: Replace `[EnvironmentName]` above with the EnvironmentName you specified when you created the CloudFormation stack.
+The CloudFormation template created a [CloudWatch log group](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for each service prefixed with the EnvironmentName parameter you specified when launching the stack.
 For example, if your EnvironmentName was "interstella", the log group for the monolith would be "interstella-monolith".*

 * **awslogs-region** - enter the AWS region of the log group (i.e.: the current region you're working in); the expected value is the region code.
 <details>
 <summary>HINT: Region codes</summary>
+US East (N.Virginia) = us-east-1<br>
 US East (Ohio) = us-east-2<br>
 US West (Oregon) = us-west-2<br>
 EU (Ireland) = eu-west-1<br>
 </details>

-For example, if you ran the CloudFormation stack in Ireland, you would enter 'eu-west-1' for the awslogs-region.
+For example, if you ran the CloudFormation stack in N.Virginia, you would enter 'us-east-1' for the awslogs-region.

 The Log configuration should look something like this: